ericchapman80/mycloud-restsdk-recovery-script/README.md

 - `--preserve-mtime` / `--no-preserve-mtime` : Enabled by default.
 Controls whether destination mtime is set from DB timestamps (imageDate/videoDate/cTime/birthTime) so restored photos sort by original capture time.
 - `--thread-count` : Number of threads to use (defaults to CPU count).
 - `--refresh-mtime-existing` : If the destination file already exists, refresh its mtime from DB timestamps without recopying the data.
+- `--sanitize-pipes` : Replace `|` with `-` in destination paths; use for Windows/NTFS/FAT/SMB targets that reject the pipe character.
 - `--io-buffer-size` : Optional buffer size in bytes for manual buffered copies (default 0 uses `shutil.copy2`); use only if you need to tune NAS/disk throughput.
 - `--io-max-concurrency` : Optional semaphore cap for concurrent disk I/O (default 0 = no cap); useful to limit I/O pressure on spinning disks/NAS.